 What do you write about in your blog?
 What are your thoughts about this industry?

-I’m a travel blogger.
+I’m a travel KOL.
 Travel for me means finding oneself through the exploration of the world.

 What kinds of fans do you have?
 How do you usually interact with your fans?